greggman/jsgist/README.md

   It might be nice for the UX present like codepen (a list of include stuff) but that list is derived from scanning the code, not internally stored.

+  Speaking of which, if anyone knows a good layout / form lib speak up.
+  One of the reasons I bailed on making a setting UI for the mvp is because designing the forms and then fighting all the HTML/CSS I knew would be several days.
+Basically just the settings alone will probably take 2x as long as the main app because there are so many UI details.

 - [ ] add a visible log

   this is relatively easy.